Α-Olefin sulfonate

 α-Olefin sulfonates (also: alpha-olefin sulfonates or AOS) are a group of anionic surfactants, which are used as detergents.
 The compounds contain a - mostly linear, primary - alkyl R and a monovalent cation M, preferably sodium.
 The most frequently used example of this group of substances is sodium α-olefin sulfonate (INCI: Sodium C14-16 Olefin Sulfonate).

 Production and composition

 α-Olefin sulfonates are produced by sulfonation of alpha-olefins, typically using sulfur trioxide.
-Subsequent alkaline hydrolysis gives a mixture of alkene sulfonates (60-65%) and hydroxyalkane sulfonates (35-40%).
-The commercially available olefin sulfonates are mostly solutions with about 40% active ingredient content.
+This reaction produces two groups of products: (1) allylic and homoallylic sulfonic acids and (2) 5- and 6-membered cyclic sulfate esters.
+Base hydrolysis of the mixture gives alkene sulfonates (derived from simple deprotonation of allylic and homoallylic sulfonic acids) and 3- and 4-hydroxyalkanesulfonates (derived from the cyclic sulfate esters).
+A typical mixture consists of 60-65% alkene sulfonates and 35-40% hydroxyalkane sulfonates.
+The commercially available olefin sulfonates are supplied as solutions containing about 40% active ingredient content.

 Description

 In addition to a longer hydrocarbon chain in which there must be at least one double bond (hence the name "olefin"), it has an anionic sulfonate headgroup with a sodium ion as a counterion.
 The sulfonate group is negative in aqueous solution, which is why the α-olefin sulfonates are among the anionic surfactants.
 In contrast to most other surfactants in which the C_{12}-alkyl chains have the highest surface activity, olefin sulfonates shows maximal activity when using C_{14}and C_{16}-olefins.